Tangeni-S/Network-Design-and-Administration.md/README.md

 # Network-Design-and-Administration

+## Overview
-This repository consists of labs relating to the designing and configuring of networks using the proprietary software by Cisco, Packet Tracer.
+This repository consists of labs aimed at grasping the fundamentals of designing and configuring networks using the proprietary software by Cisco, Packet Tracer.